Terms and Conditions

 An application must be made for reproduction rights and permission to reproduce is dependent on payment and the full acceptance of the terms and conditions detailed below.

-Copyright of the image remains the property of The American Museum in Britain.
+This licence does not in any way transfer copyright.
+Copyright in the image remains the property of The American Museum in Britain.

-It is the responsibility of the customer to obtain all necessary permissions from the owner of any copyright in the image.
-The client agrees to indemnify the Museum against any costs of damages arising from the failure to obtain such permissions.
+Where the copyright is not fully owned by The American Museum in Britain it is the responsibility of the Client to obtain all necessary permissions from the owner of any copyright in the image.
+The client agrees to indemnify the Museum against any costs or damages arising from the failure to obtain such permissions.

 The Client must send at least one complimentary copy of each publication or product to the Museum for our records.